Lactase digestion is a problem many people suffer from everyday. Learn more about treating lactose intolerance in our digestion enzymes series.

-For those with lactose intolerance, you may be all too familiar with from the ingredient in Jon Barron’s digestive enzymes formula: lactase.
-The lactase enzyme helps you process the lactose in dairy, helping to prevent bloating, gas, constipation, diarrhea, and cramping that happen to many who ingest milk products.
-Lactose intolerance is not an allergy, it is about missing an enzyme necessary for the proper digestion of dairy.
+For those with lactose intolerance, you may be all too familiar with what we picked from our digestive enzymes, lactase.
+Lactase digestion helps you process the lactose in dairy, helping to prevent bloating, gas, constipation, diarrhea, and cramping that happens to many who ingest milk products.
+Lactose intolerance is not an allergy, it is about a missing enzyme necessary for the proper digestion of dairy.
 For those who can digest dairy, lactase is produced by cells in the small intestine.
-For those who are intolerant, it is not -- or it is not produced in sufficient quantity.
+For those who are intolerant, it is not—or it is not produced in sufficient quantity.

 It is estimated that approximately 70% of the world’s population is deficient in intestinal lactase with more than one-third of the U.S. population presumed to be lactose intolerant and unable to digest dairy products, causing sometimes severe digestion problems.

 According to MedlinePlus, a service of the National Institutes of Health, symptoms of lactase deficiency begin thirty minutes to two hours after ingesting milk or a similar dairy product.
-As already mentioned, symptoms can include abdominal bloating, abdominal cramps, diarrhea, and flatulence.
-Taking supplemental lactase enzymes has been found to decrease the symptoms of lactose intolerance associated with the consumption of dairy foods.
-This can be done either by adding lactase enzymes to regular milk or by taking digestive enzymes that contain lactase in capsule or chewable tablet form.
+Symptoms can include abdominal bloating, abdominal cramps, diarrhea, flatulence and diarrhea.1 Supplemental lactase enzymes have been found to decrease the symptoms of lactose intolerance associated with the consumption of dairy foods.
+One way of treating lactose intolerance is by adding lactase enzymes to regular milk, or take digestive enzymes that contain lactase in capsule or chewable tablet form.